 - Micro lights: A tiny strand of battery fairy lights for a gentle glow.

 Set the cloche on a stone or wood base and flank it with two votives.
-It’s whimsical, grown-up, and charming—like a snow globe that got a design degree.
+It’s whimsical, grown-up, and charming, like a snow globe that went to design school.

 Don’t sleep on a good fruit centerpiece.
-In winter, a sculptural bowl filled with seasonal produce can look ridiculously luxe with basically zero effort.
+In winter, a sculptural bowl filled with seasonal produce can look wonderfully luxe with almost zero effort.

-This one surprised me the most.
-Using a single type of winter fruit instantly made the table feel styled without any extra effort.
+This one is a quiet favorite.
+Sticking to a single type of winter fruit instantly makes the table feel styled without any fuss.

 - Add a twist: Nestle them in a bed of bay leaves or eucalyptus for texture.